viant/bqtail/e2e/regression/cases/001_individual_sync/README.md

 **Note:**

-When BigQuery load time takes more than max cloud function execution time, the function is terminated, but BigQuery job continues.
+In case BigQuery load time takes more than max cloud function execution time, the function is terminated, but BigQuery job continues.

 #### Input: